Socialism and LGBTQ rights: Homophile movement and socialism in the United States

 McCarthyism in the US believed a "homosexual underground" was abetting the "communist conspiracy", which was sometimes called the Homintern.
 A number of homosexual rights groups came into being during this period.
 These groups, now known as the "homophile" movement, often had left-wing or socialist politics, such as the communist Mattachine Society and the Dutch COC which originated on the left.
 In the context of the highly politicized Cold War environment, homosexuality became framed as a dangerous, contagious social disease that posed a potential threat to state security.
 This era also witnessed the establishment of widely spread FBI surveillance intended to identify homosexual government employees.

 Harry Hay, who is seen by many as the father of the modern gay rights movement in the United States, was originally a trade union activist.
 In 1934, he organized an important 83-day-long workers' strike of the port of San Francisco with his lover, actor Will Geer.
-He was an active member of the Communist Party.
+He was an active member of the Communist Party USA.
 Hay and the Mattachine Society were among the first to argue that gay people were not just individuals but in fact represented a "cultural minority".
 They even called for public marches of homosexuals, predicting later gay pride parades.
 Hay's concept of the "cultural minority" came directly from his Marxist studies, and the rhetoric that he and his colleague Charles Rowland employed often reflected the militant Communist tradition.
-The Communist Party did not officially allow gays to be members, claiming that homosexuality was a 'deviation'; perhaps more important was the fear that a member's (usually secret) homosexuality would leave them open to blackmail and made them a security risk in an era of red-baiting.
+The Communist Party did not officially allow gays to be members, claiming that homosexuality was a "deviation"; perhaps more important was the fear that a member's (usually secret) homosexuality would leave them open to blackmail and made them a security risk in an era of red-baiting.
 Concerned to save the party difficulties, as he put more energy into the Mattachine Society, Hay himself approached the CP's leaders and recommended his own expulsion.
-However, after much soul-searching, the CP, clearly reeling at the loss of a respected member and theoretician of 18 years' standing, refused to expel Hay as a homosexual, instead expelling him under the more convenient ruse of 'security risk', while ostentatiously announcing him to be a 'Lifelong Friend of the People'.
+After much soul-searching, the CP, clearly reeling at the loss of a respected member and theoretician of 18 years' standing, refused to expel Hay as a homosexual, instead expelling him under the more convenient ruse of "security risk", while ostentatiously announcing him to be a "Lifelong Friend of the People".
 The Mattachine Society was the second gay rights organization that Hay established, the first being Bachelors for Wallace (1948) in support of Henry Wallace's progressive presidential candidacy.
 The Encyclopedia of Homosexuality reports that "As Marxists the founders of the group believed that the injustice and oppression which they suffered stemmed from relationships deeply embedded in the structure of American society".